tlongren/simple-date/README.md

 simple-date
 ===========

 A simple, elegant date website.
+From [this pen by Chris Nager](http://codepen.io/ChrisNager/details/ieAch).

 A Demo
 -----------